NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Properties {#properties}

 Each member zone MAY have one or more additional properties, described in this chapter.
-These properties are completely optional and the catalog zone consumer SHOULD ignore those it does not understand.
+These properties are completely optional and catalog consumers SHOULD ignore those it does not understand.
 Properties are represented by RRsets below the corresponding member node.

 ## The Change of ownership (Coo) Property {#cooproperty}